codaamok/Get-CMUnusedSources/README.md

 ### -Threads

 Set the number of threads you wish to use for concurrent processing of this script.
-Default value is number of processes from env var NUMBER_OF_PROCESSORS minus 1.
+Default value is number of processes from environment variable `NUMBER_OF_PROCESSORS` minus 1.

 ## Author